GustavoSMelo/OpenMusicJS/README.md

 ### :iphone: Mobile (with physical cellphone)

+- Firstly, you need to do the backend step.
 - Download the Expo app in your cellphone.
 - Enter the Expo app.
 - Open the mobile folder in the console.